mobile-dev-inc/maestro-docs/advanced/specify-a-device.md

 ### Passing the Device Identifier to Maestro

-When running any Maestro command that requires a device, for instance, `test` or `studio`.
-You must first pass the device identifier with the `--device` parameter before running the command.
+When running any Maestro command that requires a device (e.g. `test` or `studio`), you must first pass the device identifier with the `--device` parameter before running the command.

 For example, to run Maestro Studio on an Android device with identifier `emulator-5554` use the following command: